Hyperion Heights: Casting

 In May 2017, it was announced that Lana Parrilla, Colin O'Donoghue, and Robert Carlyle would be the only series regulars from season 6 to continue onto season 7.
 It was teased that the three would be portraying their original characters but with cursed identities, similar to the circumstances in season 1.
 In July, the first promo of the season revealed that Killian was a Seattle police officer with the last name Rogers, who is living with an unexplained sense of loss.
 In August, it was revealed that Regina would be a bar owner named Roni, who is more dressed down and is "no longer in charge."

 In March 2017, Andrew J. West and Alison Fernandez were cast for unknown guest roles in the season six finale.
 During the episode, it was revealed that West was portraying an adult Henry Mills, while Fernandez portrayed his daughter, Lucy.
 After that episode's airing, they were confirmed as series regulars for season 7.
 On July 6, 2017, it was announced that Dania Ramirez and Gabrielle Anwar would be two additional series regulars for season 7.
 Additionally, Adelaide Kane, Mekia Cox, and Rose Reynolds were cast in recurring roles for the upcoming season.
-On July 15, it was announced that Ramirez would be portraying Cinderella, albeit a different version from the one previously played by Jessy Schram for the first six seasons.
-On July 22 at San Diego Comic-Con, it was revealed that Anwar and Kane will be portraying Lady Tremaine and Drizella, respectively.
-Cox would be portraying Tiana from The Princess and the Frog, while Reynolds would be playing an alternate version of Alice, a character previously featured in the spin-off Once Upon a Time in Wonderland.
+On July 15, it was announced that Ramirez would be portraying Cinderella, albeit a different iteration from the one previously played by Jessy Schram for the first six seasons.
+On July 22 at San Diego Comic-Con, it was revealed that Anwar and Kane would be portraying Lady Tremaine and Drizella, respectively.
+Cox would be portraying Tiana from The Princess and the Frog, while Reynolds would be playing a different iteration of Alice, a character previously portrayed by Sophie Lowe in the spin-off series Once Upon a Time in Wonderland.

-Liam Hall (the Prince), Jillian Fargey (the Fairy Godmother) and Darcy Laurie (Louie) also appeared in co-starring roles.
+Liam Hall (the Prince), Jillian Fargey (the Fairy Godmother) and Darcy Laurie (Louie) also appear in co-starring roles.